admariner/Rufaydium-Webdriver/README.md

 # Rufaydium

-Rufaydium is a WebDriver Library for AutoHotkey to support any Chromium based browser using WebDriver, it can downlaod latest driver and update driver acoording to Driver version, this ability is available for Chrome and MS Edge webbrowsers for now
+Rufaydium is a WebDriver Library for AutoHotkey to support any Chromium based browser using WebDriver, it will downlaod latest driver and update driver according to Driver version, this ability is available for Chrome and MS Edge webbrowsers for now

 Forum: https://www.autohotkey.com/boards/viewtopic.php?f=6&t=102616